tfagerlind/memory/README.md

 where NUMBER OF SETS is the number of sequences of 5, starting with 14159 that should be tested.

-When the program asks for a set outside of the scope, it will only accept "None" as an answer.
+When the program asks for a set outside of the selected scope, it will only accept "None" as an answer.

+# three-decimals.py

+This tools is aimed for practising 3-digit numbers.